-This article was last updated Aug 28, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 28, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Once the largest retailer in the world, Sears has been closing hundreds of stores due to decreasing sales.
 They even recently closed their last store in Chicago — the city where Sears was headquartered for more than 100 years.

 You may have originally opened a Sears-branded credit card for the special financing offers available — but lately the appliances that can benefit from special financing have dwindled.
 Sears and Whirlpool ended their relationship last year, and now there is talk that Sears may sell off its popular Kenmore brand, too.
 This means you will need to pay for washers and dryers and other pricey appliances from brands like KitchenAid, Maytag and Jenn-Air elsewhere by your bill’s due date or risk high interest charges.